 Before you start looking at my collection of Sea Hunt Scuba Gear, let me make clear that this is NOT the gear that Mike Nelson used.
 According to sources who would know, cast members, family and collectors, all of the actual scuba gear used in the production of Sea Hunt was disposed of after the show ended.
-Some was undoubtedly scrapped – the wetsuits for example.
-Some was returned to the manufacturers or dive stores that supplied it – tanks, regulators, Porta-Sub, etc., while some may have been put into storage at the studio but has disappeared over the years through pilfering or corrosion.
+Some were undoubtedly scrapped – the wetsuits for example.
+Some were returned to the manufacturers or dive stores that supplied it – tanks, regulators, Porta-Sub, etc., while some may have been put into storage at the studio but has disappeared over the years through pilfering or corrosion.

 The only items that exist that we know of are Mike’s dive boat, the Argonaut, which for years was stored at a harbor in San Diego and was then purchased by Kent Rockwell, a Sea Hunt enthusiast with connections to the Bridges family.
 Kent wanted to and had started to restore the Argonaut with the intent of making it a floating museum dedicated to Sea Hunt and vintage diving.
 Unfortunately Kent has since died.
 The whereabouts of the Argonaut at the time of this writing is unknown.

 The other item that exists is Lloyd Bridge’s personal Rolex Mariner watch which he wore in many episodes as well as in personal life.
-Jeff Bridges now had that watch and he wears it proudly on occasion most notably in an interview with Jay Leno on The Tonight Show following his Oscar win.
+Jeff Bridges now has that watch and he wears it proudly on occasion most notably in an interview with Jay Leno on The Tonight Show following his Oscar win.
 In fact, when asked about his acting career that started on Sea Hunt with his father, Jeff showed Jay that watch, held it high and looked up while thanking his late father.

 So the scuba gear and related scuba gear items in this section are almost exclusively the identical make and model as was used in Sea Hunt.
 Being a technical sort and a bit of a gear fanatic, collecting this gear has been fun for me.
 My actions in this regard have also exacerbated the meteoric rise in the value of some of this gear.
 For instance, the regulators used by Mike Nelson as supplied by VOIT, are really nothing special themselves being copies of Aqua-Lung regulators.
 But the Aqua-Lung Mistral regulator currently has a value of perhaps $300 while the identical VOIT regulator as used by Mike and commonly called the ‘Green Label’ is worth twice that amount.
 Likewise, the Vulcan dive knife used by Mike in Sea Hunt, not a bad dive knife but really not outstanding, sells for $250 or more while top quality dive knives can be had for under $100.